Akkatecture/Documentation/content/docs/basic_concepts/configuration.md

     - csharp
     - dotnet
 ---
 Akkatecture does not have any of its own configuration points as of yet.
-Akkatecture will use the same configuration methodology as akka using [hocon](http://getakka.net/articles/concepts/configuration.html).
+Akkatecture will use the same configuration hooks as akka.net, using [hocon](http://getakka.net/articles/concepts/configuration.html).

 To ensure that your actors have a high degree of ownership, try and limit the amount of managed resources that you pass into an actor.